Amazon Logistics was launched in 2015 with two objectives in mind:

 So, let’s get started.

-Amazon Logistics is a well known shipping & delivery service, which complements existing providers such as USPS, FedEx, and UPS.
+Amazon Logistics is a well-known shipping & delivery service, which complements existing providers such as USPS, FedEx, and UPS.

-In simple words, Amazon Logistics is more of “last mile” shipping & delivery service, which gets packages delivered to their customers.
+In simple words, Amazon Logistics is more of a “last mile” shipping & delivery service, which gets packages delivered to their customers.
 So, it does the same work that national postal services like Royal Mail, USPS, and commercial carriers such as UPS & FedEx do.

 However, Amazon Logistics isn’t a big corporation like FedEx.
 It is a technology-driven marketplace or network, like Uber, where Amazon is the buyer of delivery services, and independent delivery services and individuals are the suppliers.